OpenGVLab/LAMM/README.md

 ## Data & Model Preparation
 - Data

-    Follow above instructions   to download and prepare the data for 2D and 3D tasks.
+    Follow [Download](#downloads) to download and prepare the data for 2D and 3D tasks.
 Put downloaded data in `./data` folder.
     ```
     ├── data
     │   ├── 2D_Instruct